aminegames125/bio-builder/README.md

 Built with performance and aesthetics in mind, it leverages the latest web technologies to ensure your bio page is not just a list of links, but a full-fledged experience.

-> Note: The current builder UI is a **functional prototype** focused on the JSON/block model and editor architecture.
+> Note: The builder now uses an **MDX-first content format**.
-> Visual polish and a redesigned editor layout are planned next.
+> JSON clients have been removed in favor of MDX.

 ## 🚀 Key Features